Counting conjugacy classes of fully irreducibles: double exponential growth: Introduction

 where $h$ is the topological entropy of the geodesic flow on $M$ (equivalently the volume entropy of $M$).
 Here $\sim$ means that the ratio of two functions converges to $1$ as $L\to\infty$.
 This result can also be interpreted as counting the number of conjugacy classes $[\gamma]$ of elements $\gamma\in \pi_1(M)$ with translation length $\le L$ in $\widetilde M$.
 There were many generalizations of Margulis' result to other contexts, including manifolds with cusps, manifolds of nonpositive curvature, orbifolds, and Teichm\"uller space.

 While the moduli space of a surface is not a manifold, recent important work of Eskin and Mirzakhani~\cite{EM11} provides an analog of Margulis' theorem in the moduli space setting.
-Namely, let $\Sigma_g$ be a closed connected oriented surface of genus $g\ge 2$, let $\mathcal T(\Sigma_g)$ denote the Teichm\"uller space of $\Sigma_g$, endowed with the Teichm\"uller metric, and let $\mathcal M_g$ denote the moduli space, locally also equipped with the Teichm\"uller metric.
-Denote by $\mathfrak N_g(L)$ the number of closed Teichm\"uller geodesics in $\mathcal M_g$ of length $\le L$ and let $h=6g-6$.
+Namely, let $\Sigma_g$ be a closed connected oriented surface of genus $g\ge 2$, let $\mathcal T(\Sigma_g)$ denote the Teichm\"uller space of $\Sigma_g$, endowed with the Teichm\"uller metric, and let $\mathcal M(\Sigma_g)$ denote the moduli space, locally also equipped with the Teichm\"uller metric.
+Denote by $\mathfrak N_g(L)$ the number of closed Teichm\"uller geodesics in $\mathcal M(\Sigma_g)$ of length $\le L$ and let $h=6g-6$.
 Eskin and Mirzakhani proved~\cite{EM11} that

-Every closed geodesic in $\mathcal M_g$ uniquely corresponds to the $MCG(\Sigma_g)$-conjugacy class of a pseudo-Anosov element $\vphi$ of the mapping class group $MCG(\Sigma_g)$ and the length of that closed geodesic is equal to the translation length of $\vphi$ along the (unique) Teichm\"uller geodesic axis $A_\vphi\subseteq \mathcal T(\Sigma_g)$.
+Every closed geodesic in $\mathcal M(\Sigma_g)$ uniquely corresponds to the $MCG(\Sigma_g)$-conjugacy class of a pseudo-Anosov element $\vphi$ of the mapping class group $MCG(\Sigma_g)$ and the length of that closed geodesic is equal to the translation length of $\vphi$ along the (unique) Teichm\"uller geodesic axis $A_\vphi\subseteq \mathcal T(\Sigma_g)$.
 That translation length, in turn, is equal to $\log\lambda(\vphi)$, where $\lambda(\vphi)$ is the \emph{dilatation} or \emph{stretch factor} of $\vphi$.
 Thus, $\mathfrak N_g(L)$ is equal to the number of $MCG(\Sigma_g)$-conjugacy classes of pseudo-Anosov elements $\vphi\in MCG(\Sigma_g)$ with $\log \lambda(\vphi)\le L$.

 Shifting to homotopy equivalences of graphs and outer automorphisms of free groups, we look to count $\out$ conjugacy classes.
-There the \emph{Culler-Vogtmann Outer space} $CV_r$ provides a counterpart to the Teichm\"uller space of a closed surface and the quotient $\mathcal{M}_r$ of $CV_r$ under the $Out(F_r)$ action provides a counterpart to the moduli space $\mathcal{M}_g$.
-There is a natural asymmetric geodesic metric $d$ on $CV_r$ that provides a substitute for the Teichm\"uller metric (see \cite{FrancavigliaMartino}).
-In the $Out(F_r)$ setting, the main analog of a pseudo-Anosov mapping class is a ``fully irreducible" outer automorphism.
+There the \emph{Culler-Vogtmann Outer space} $CV_r$ provides a counterpart to the Teichm\"uller space of a closed surface and the quotient $\mathcal{M}_r$ of $CV_r$ under the $\out$ action provides a counterpart to the moduli space $\mathcal{M}(\Sigma_g)$.
+There is also a natural asymmetric geodesic metric $d$ on $CV_r$ (see \cite{FrancavigliaMartino}).
+In the $\out$ setting, the main analog of a pseudo-Anosov mapping class is a ``fully irreducible" outer automorphism.
 An outer automorphism $\vphi$ is called \emph{fully irreducible} if no positive power fixes the conjugacy class of a nontrivial proper free factor.

 We again have a notion of a stretch factor, relating to the translation distance along a geodesic.
 Let $X$ be a free basis of $F_r$.
 For a fully irreducible $\vphi\in\out$ and $1\ne w\in F_r$ such that $w$ does not represent a $\vphi$-periodic conjugacy class in $F_r$, the limit